crate/crate-howtos/docs/deployment/cloud/aws/aws-terraform-setup.rst

   terraform apply

-If the execution was successful, a message similar to the one below is shown:
+Once the execution succeeded, a message similar to the one below is shown:

 .. code-block:: bash